antlr/intellij-plugin-v4/README.md

 ### Grammar ambiguities and lookahead

 A grammar that matches an input phrase more than one way is considered ambiguous and it's generally an error because we want to interpret input phrases in just one way.
 ANTLR resolves ambiguities on-the-fly to create a single interpretation (parse tree) but sometimes, for debugging purposes, you'd like to know how else to grammar can match some input.
-When you have selected an ambiguity using the profiler described in the previous section, you can write click in the preview input window like so:
+When you have selected an ambiguity using the profiler described in the previous section, you can right click in the preview input window like so:

 ![ambig-right-click.png](images/ambig-right-click.png)